 After spending four years in key engineering roles at SpaceX

-Reliable, existing technology is key to O'Hanley's vision.
-"We already know how to make rockets," he says.
-"There's a whole ecosystem of partners out there who build sub-assemblies.
-One makes engines, another makes electronics, and potential customers are busy making more satellites."
-With a first launch of its own craft penciled in for 2021, he says, "We're focused on building a dirt-simple, reliable vehicle that's more like a pickup truck than a Formula 1 car."
+According to O’Hanley, ABL aims to serve the increasing number of private companies whose business depends on launching Earth-orbiting satellites cheaply, frequently, and reliably.
+Existing technology is key to O’Hanley’s vision.
+“We already know how to make rockets,” he says.
+“There’s a whole ecosystem of partners out there who build sub-assemblies.
+One makes engines, another makes electronics, and potential customers are busy making more satellites.”
+With a first launch of its own craft planned for 2021, he says, “We’re focused on building a dirt-simple, reliable vehicle that’s more like a pickup truck than a Formula 1 car.”

-"What will really change the space game," O'Hanley continues, "is when people treat us like any other segment of the manufacturing economy, like the automotive industry, where you have an established network of experienced suppliers providing parts to a larger manufacturer, who integrates everything into a final product."
-Ultimately, O'Hanley argues, launch vehicles need to be more like shipping containers: workhorses that are incredibly simple and can take a beating.
-"Rockets can't be exotic vehicles that need to be babied and assembled in clean rooms.
-They have to be able to sit in a warehouse for a few years and, when you turn them on, they still need to work."
+Ultimately, O’Hanley argues, launch vehicles need to be more like those shipping containers: workhorses that are incredibly simple and can take a beating.
+“Rockets can’t be exotic vehicles that need to be babied and assembled in clean rooms.
+They have to be able to sit in a warehouse for a few years and, when you turn them on, they still need to work.”

 ABL has customers lined up to launch payloads on its first few missions, with contracts from 10 commercial and government customers.
 The just-announced partnership with Lockheed, which builds large numbers of satellites for commercial customers, will allow the company frequent and low-cost access to space.